kkufieta/resume/README.md

 6. It’s possible to make additional information show up when you click on the pins in the map.
 Check out line 174 in helper.js and the Google Maps API to get started.

 ## Author
-Most of the JavaScript and CSS is written by [Katharina Kufieta](https://www.linkedin.com/in/katharinakufieta).
+The JavaScript and CSS is written by [Katharina Kufieta](https://www.linkedin.com/in/katharinakufieta).